Growth Mindset First Day of School activities can be a great way to kick start a learning attitude in your class.

-And, there’s one magic phrase that teachers should say to students during First Day of School activities…
+There’s one magic phrase that teachers should say to students…

 Want to know the magic phrase to use?
 Read on!